Data Structure for Customers, Locations and Products¶

 SubProduct columns.
 “Cake” is defined as a subset (subproduct) of “All Items” while “Fruit Filling Cake” is a subset of “Cake.”

-The suggested levels of product groupings shown in each phase are shown in the table below.
+In every phase, you can choose any level to view the data.
+To help you get started, the suggested levels of product groupings shown in each phase are shown in the table below.